dora-rs/dora-lerobot/alexk_lcr/ASSEMBLING.md

 - [XL330 Idler Wheel](stl/XL330_Idler_Wheel.stl)
 - [XL430 Idler Wheel](stl/XL430_Idler_Wheel.stl)

-Please then follow the [Youtube Tutorial by Alexander Koch](https://youtu.be/RckrXOEoWrk?si=ZXDnnlF6BQd_o7v8) to assemble the arm correctly.
+Please then follow the [YouTube Tutorial by Alexander Koch](https://youtu.be/RckrXOEoWrk?si=ZXDnnlF6BQd_o7v8) to assemble the arm correctly.
 Note that the tutorial is for the arm without the extension, so you will have to adapt the assembly.